TIMELINE-The Taliban's rapid advance across Afghanistan | Law-Order

 - May 11 - The Taliban capture Nerkh district just outside the capital Kabul as violence intensifies across the country. - June 7 - Senior government officials say more than 150 Afghan soldiers are killed in 24 hours as fighting worsens.
 They add that fighting is raging in 26 of the country's 34 provinces.

-- June 22 - Taliban fighters launch a series of attacks in the north of the country, far from their traditional strongholds in the south, and the UN envoy for Afghanistan says they have taken more than 50 of 370 districts. - July 2 - American troops quietly pull out of their main military base in Afghanistan - Bagram Air Base, an hour's drive from Kabul.
+- June 22 - Taliban fighters launch a series of attacks in the north of the country, far from their traditional strongholds in the south.
+The UN envoy for Afghanistan says they have taken more than 50 of 370 districts. - July 2 - American troops quietly pull out of their main military base in Afghanistan - Bagram Air Base, an hour's drive from Kabul.
 It effectively ends U.S. involvement in the war.

 - July 5 - The Taliban say they could present a written peace proposal to the Afghan government as soon as August. - July 21 - Taliban insurgents control about a half of the country's districts, according to the senior U.S. general, underlining the scale and speed of their advance.